Jeiwan/uniswapv3-book/content/docs/milestone_3/user-interface.md

 for that.

 To convert price to $\sqrt{P}$, we can use [encodeSqrtRatioX96](https://github.com/Uniswap/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/utils/encodeSqrtRatioX96.ts) function.
 The function takes two amounts as input and calculates a price by dividing one by the other.
-Since we expect prices for users, we can pass a price as the first argument and 1 as the second one:
+Since we only want to convert $\sqrt{P}$ to price, we can pass 1 as `amount0`:
 ```javascript
 const priceToSqrtP = (price) => encodeSqrtRatioX96(price, 1);
 ```

 To convert price to tick index, we can use [TickMath.getTickAtSqrtRatio](https://github.com/Uniswap/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/utils/tickMath.ts#L82) function.
-This is the implementation of the Solidity TickMath library in JavaScript:
+This is an implementation of the Solidity TickMath library in JavaScript:

 ```javascript
 const priceToTick = (price) => TickMath.getTickAtSqrtRatio(priceToSqrtP(price));